endatabas/endb-book/src/appendix/why.md

 Copeland's answers, "The deletion concept was invented to reuse expensive computer storage."
 The software industry has grown so accustomed to the arbitrary deletion historical data that we now take destroying data for granted.

-Mass storage is not free yet -- but it is cheap.
+Mass storage is not free yet — but it is cheap.
 Copeland himself addresses "a more realistic argument: if the cost of mass storage were low enough, then deletion would become undesirable."
 Any system that exploits the separation of storage and compute can enjoy these low costs.

+An immutable dataset and a timeline of changing states are two sides of the same coin.
+Previous states carry the innate property of time (whether defined by familiar wall clocks or versions or logical clocks).
 Jensen and Snodgrass have thoroughly researched time-related database queries.
 Much of their work was published [in the 1990s](https://www.endatabas.com/bibliography.html#10.1109/69.755613) and early 2000s.
 Storing time, querying across time, time as a value ... these challenging subjects eventually grew to form [SQL:2011](https://www.endatabas.com/bibliography.html#ISO/IEC-19075-2:2021).
-Most SQL databases have struggled to implement SQL:2011 because incorporating _time_ as a core concept in databases which support destructive updates and deletes amplifies existing complexity.
+Most SQL databases have struggled to implement SQL:2011.
+Incorporating _time_ as a core concept in mutable databases (those which support destructive updates and deletes) amplifies existing complexity.
+Time should simplify the database, not complicate it.

 Document databases have a more convoluted story.
 Attempts at "schemaless", semi-structured, document, and object databases stretch from